 Niacinamide does a lot for our organism: it is involved in all vital metabolic processes and supports, for example, the brain, pancreas health and joints.

 Vitamin power for your skin

 It is similarly versatile in terms of our skin metabolism: First of all, it protects your skin from water loss.
 This is because it supports the skin in the formation of ceramides and cholesterols.
 These are two essential components of the epidermis that help it bind water.

 At the same time, niacinamide promotes the formation of collagen and thus significantly accelerates skin renewal.
-Thus, it is in best company with retinol or fruit acids which have similar effects on the skin.
-This is the reason why niacinamide perfectly complements many cosmetic formulations or skin care routines.
+This puts it in the best company with retinol or fruit acids, which have a similar effect on the skin.
+This is why niacinamide complements many cosmetic formulations or skin care routines so excellently.

 One vitamin, four modes of action

-Here is an overview of what niacinamide can do for different skin types:
+Here's an overview of what niacinamide can do for different skin conditions:

 - Dry skin benefits from the fact that niacinamide increases its ability to retain moisture.

 - For oily, blemished skin, niacinamide helps regulate the production of skin oil (sebum).
 In the 4 percent concentration we use, it also has an anti-inflammatory effect.

 - Niacinamide prevents skin aging by stimulating and supporting the production of collagen.
 Fine wrinkles can thus be softened.